 And in the run-up to Christmas, there are over 1,400 holiday events, including Grapevine Vintage Railroad’s North Pole Express and the Texas Star Dinner Theater Holiday Show.
 It’s the Christmas capital of Texas after all!
 Miles from Dallas: 22

 Waco is an easy and popular day trip from Dallas.
-Known for its ties to Chip and Joanna Gaines of “Fixer Upper” fame, there is plenty to do in this city halfway between Dallas and Austin.
+It’s an easy drive or you can take the bus from Dallas to Waco.
+The city is known for its ties to Chip and Joanna Gaines of “Fixer Upper” fame, and there is plenty to do in this city halfway between Dallas and Austin.

 Those wanting to soak in all things related to Chip and Joanna should start the day early with breakfast at The Magnolia Table, the Gaines’ family restaurant.
 Highly recommend the avocado toast, but everything there is delicious.

 From here, head on to Magnolia Market at the Silos.
 This is where you will find Magnolia Market, Magnolia Seed + Supply (a cute gardening shop), and Silos Baking Co. (be sure to try their delicious cupcakes).
 The rest of the Silos includes a lawn area with games for families and food trucks for picnicking.
 It’s the perfect place to spend a few hours. *Note: it is quite busy on the weekends, try to go during the week to avoid the crowds.